 Features

-Student autonomy: The power of choice
+Student autonomy: the power of choice

 Giving a certain measure of autonomy to students in lessons can have valuable benefits as part of building a meaningful music curriculum.
 Christopher Ricketts reports on how he's built it into his teaching.